Can I get you a drink?

 I can't explain this phenomenon by any single thing, but here are a few factors:

 And of course there's the personal connection, getting to know an artist, how they think, what they strive for, understanding them through their work.
-Any human to human connection can be meaningful.

 Whatever the alchemy, the experience of eating from handmade pottery is absolutely lovely and I want it for you, too.

 Buy yourself a mug, pour yourself a drink and bask in the wonder.

 v1.
 January 31, 2022.
 I reserve the right to edit or revise this at will.
 Tricky things, manifestos.